Table of Contents

 - You can figure out what exactly makes your long-distance relationship hard and find a way to fix it.

-- Another option is to have an open relationship where you can satisfy your need for physical intimacy with someone else while maintaining a relationship with your current partner.
+- Another option is to have an open long-distance relationship where you can satisfy your need for physical intimacy with someone else while maintaining a relationship with your current partner.

 - Finally, if your long-distance relationship makes your life hard and you don’t see a way out, you can end your relationship.